 “Most firms’ websites fail to perform because they ignore their objectives when creating a web strategy or don’t measure how well their online marketing performs against their targets,” reveals Peter Hawtin, founder of web marketing agency Brand New Way.
 “You need to monitor if your site is meeting your objectives by measuring key performance indicators.”

-Getting started with web analytics
+Get started with web analytics

 “There are more advanced, paid-for tools available, but for most small firms the free tools are sufficient,” advises Hawtin.

 Most packages track users in the same way.
-You have to place a special piece of tracking code on each page of your website.
+You have to place a piece of tracking code on each page of your website.
 This enables your analytics package to follow visitors as they move through your site.

 What to track with web analytics